Adults

 9:30-10:30am, A2 (or Zoom)

+Through May 25.
+Class will resume September 14, 2025.
 Adults gather for discussion sharing old and new perspectives, listening to each other and meeting with contemporary scholars (via video) to help us grow in our love and faith in God.
-Led by Nancy Schoeps.
+Led by Nancy Schoeps & Sharon Edwards.
 To join or for more info, click here.

 faith journey